 While there will be many factors that impact your decision, your lifestyle preferences and financial situation are paramount.
 One of the first financial decisions you may encounter during your search is whether to choose a Life Care community like The Stayton or a rental senior living community.

 Each of these types of housing offer unique benefits, and while they may seem similar at first, over the long term the differences really add up.

 Comparing Life Care and Rental Communities

 Typically, the biggest differences between a Life Care and rental community have to do with financial investments, and whether one wants to make a flexible or long-term retirement plan.

 At a rental community, seniors typically pay a month-to-month fee that is inclusive of a limited number of services and amenities on-site.
 However, the cost for healthcare is not included in these fees.
 That means that if your health care needs ever change, for instance from living independently to needing assisted living services, you will pay market rates for this care on top of your monthly fee.

-Life Care communities, by contrast, charge an upfront entrance fee and monthly fee.
+Life Care communities like The Stayton, by contrast, charge an upfront entrance fee and monthly fee.
 In return, should your healthcare needs ever change, your monthly fee will still remain predictable.
 So if you need to move from living independently to needing assisted living services, those services are typically provided without changing your monthly rate.
 This is a good long-term option for those who want to plan for their future healthcare needs today.